 Students are eligible for up to six years of full-time Pell Grants or a lifetime maximum of up to 600%.

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant/Loan Program provides up to $4,000 per year in grants to graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.

 Undergraduate study: up to $4,000 per year for first baccalaureate to a maximum of $16,000

 Graduate study: up to $4,000 per year for a Master's degree to a maximum of $8,000

 Individual TEACH Grant/Loan awards are prorated based on actual enrollment up to the academic year limits.

 Please note: If you fail to complete the four-year teaching obligation within eight years of completing or ceasing your program of study, you will have to repay the grant with interest (it will become a Federal Direct Unsubsidized Loan).

 Students who receive the Federal Teach Grant are required to complete Exit Loan Counseling after graduation or if they stop attending UND.

 North Dakota State Grant

-Students who are eligible may receive a grant of $1,648 for the 2013-14 academic year.
 Students' award will be prorated if less than full time (12 credits) as of the last day to add classes as published by the Registrar's Office.
-Students pursuing a second undergraduate program are not eligible.